Who is a King Maker-

 At that age when women were known to be someone’s daughter or wife or mother.
 When women were supposed to have lost all individuality, Tara stands out for her independent views, wise decision-making, and tactful behavior.

-All these traits made her the king maker, Kishkinda needed when both the heir to the throne lost their senses over silly ego battles.
-Both her husbands were convinced about her ability and relied on her.
+All these traits made her the king maker.
+When Kishkinda needed to be in harmony, both the heir to the throne lost their senses over silly ego battles.
+Both Bali and Sugreev were convinced about her ability and relied on her.

-- No matter the circumstances never lose your wit, sometimes looking at the same problem, with a different prospective gives the solution to it.
+- No matter the circumstances never lose your wit, sometimes looking at the same problem, from a different perspective gives the solution to it.

 - It is always wise to have a positive outlook under all circumstances.